College, Career and Citizen-Ready

 Science, Technology, Engineering and Math Education (STEM).
 With innovative instruction, new technologies, renovated science labs, and resourceful business partners, students at all levels are engaged in hands-on and minds-on activities that prepare them for further education and rewarding career possibilities in STEM.

-Industry Certifications.
 Career and Technical Education (CTE) courses are designed around industry standards to ensure high-quality instruction for high-wage, high-demand and high-skill careers.
 CTE courses prepare students to earn more than a dozen industry certifications, accelerating student access to technical, high-skilled careers.
 NNPS High School Students Earn Industry and Professional Certifications through CTE Courses

 Early Career.
 High school seniors can jump start their careers before graduation with this partnership program.
 During the first semester of their senior year, students complete their high school coursework and take special training courses.
 During the second semester, students begin working full time with a local business or industry partner.